-We mention below five very simple, yet very interesting games to keep you and the kinds occupied during the whole journey.
+We mention below five very simple, yet very interesting games to keep you and the kids occupied during the whole journey.

-Eagle eyes – This game requires you to spot outside your car that you find listed on a sheet.
+This game requires you to spot outside the car that you find listed on a sheet.
 You also have to count the number of times each of them occurs.
 The rules require each person to be sitting at one window.
 The person whose sheet matches the highest number of occurrences wins.

-The license plate spotter – All the players are each given a piece of paper with all the twenty six alphabets written on them.
+All the players are each given a piece of paper with all the twenty-six alphabets written on them.
 Now start by finding a license plate that corresponds to each of the letters.
 The one who completes the first wins!

-The letter game – You can start by using any word, and the other people in the car say a different word, but with only one letter changed.
-This could be interesting for old kids, and very informative for the younger ones.
+You can start by using any word, and the other people in the car say a different word, but with only one letter changed.
+This could be interesting for old kids and very informative for the younger ones.